 I shall not trouble the reader with a particular account of this voyage, which was very prosperous for the most part.
-We arrived in the Downs[39] on the thirteenth of April, 1702.
+We arrived in the Downs on the 13th of April, 1702.
 I had only one misfortune, that the rats on board carried away one of my sheep; I found her bones in a hole, picked clean from the flesh.
-I got the rest of my cattle safe ashore, and set them a-grazing in a bowling-green at Greenwich, where the fineness of the grass made them feed very heartily, though I had always feared the contrary: neither could I possibly have preserved them in so long a voyage, if the captain had not allowed me some of his best biscuits, which, rubbed to powder, and mingled with water, was their constant food.
-The short time I continued in England, I made a considerable profit by showing my cattle to many persons of quality and others: and before I began my second voyage I sold them for six hundred pounds.

-Since my last return, I find the breed is considerably increased, especially the sheep, which I hope will prove much to the advantage of the woollen manufacture, by the fineness of the fleeces.
+The rest of my cattle I got safe ashore, and set them a-grazing in a bowling-green at Greenwich, where the fineness of the grass made them feed very heartily, though I had always feared the contrary: neither could I possibly have preserved them in so long a voyage, if the captain had not allowed me some of his best biscuit, which, rubbed to powder, and mingled with water, was their constant food.
+The short time I continued in England, I made a considerable profit by showing my cattle to many persons of quality and others: and before I began my second voyage, I sold them for six hundred pounds.
+Since my last return I find the breed is considerably increased, especially the sheep, which I hope will prove much to the advantage of the woollen manufacture, by the fineness of the fleeces.

-I stayed but two months with my wife and family; for my insatiable desire of seeing foreign countries would suffer me to continue no longer.
-I left fifteen hundred pounds with my wife and fixed her in a good house at Redriff.
-My remaining stock I carried with me, part in money, and part in goods, in hopes to improve my fortune.
-My eldest uncle, John, had left me an estate in land, near Epping, of about thirty pounds a year; and I had a long lease of the "Black Bull," [40] in Fetter Lane, which yielded me as much more: so that I was not in any danger of leaving my family upon the parish.
-My son Johnny, named so after his uncle, was at the grammar-school, and a towardly [41] child.
-My daughter Betty (who is now well married, and has children), was then at her needlework.
-I took leave of my wife and boy and girl, with tears on both sides, and went on board the "Adventure," a merchant ship of three hundred tons, bound for Surat, Captain John Nicholas, of Liverpool, commander.
-But my account of this voyage must be referred to the second part of my travels.
+I stayed but two months with my wife and family, for my insatiable desire of seeing foreign countries, would suffer me to continue no longer.
+I left fifteen hundred pounds with my wife, and fixed her in a good house at Redriff.
+My remaining stock I carried with me, part in money and part in goods, in hopes to improve my fortunes.
+My eldest uncle John had left me an estate in land, near Epping, of about thirty pounds a-year; and I had a long lease of the Black Bull in Fetter-Lane, which yielded me as much more; so that I was not in any danger of leaving my family upon the parish.
+My son Johnny, named so after his uncle, was at the grammar-school, and a towardly child.
+My daughter Betty (who is now well married, and has children) was then at her needle-work.
+I took leave of my wife, and boy and girl, with tears on both sides, and went on board the Adventure, a merchant ship of three hundred tons, bound for Surat, captain John Nicholas, of Liverpool, commander.
+But my account of this voyage must be referred to the Second Part of my Travels.